gumb0/smt_task/Sparse Merkle Tree.md

 This means that only the hashes for the `k` Merkle branches need to be computed, where `k` is the number of keys (TODO: should the key be explained?) stored in the tree.

-If we don't store any special values in the tree associated with each key (that is, we want to represent a "set" of values, similar to `std::set`), it is natural to keep at the leaves of the tree the values 0 and 1.

 ### Default hashes

 It is valuable to pre-compute a set of _default hashes_ for all `h` levels: